Peshkova/istock via Getty Images

 Machine and deep learning algorithms feed on data.
 Data selection, collection and preprocessing, such as filtering, categorization and feature extraction, are the primary factors contributing to a model's accuracy and predictive value.
 Therefore, data aggregation -- consolidating data from multiple sources -- and storage are significant elements of AI applications that influence hardware design.

 The resources required for data storage and AI computation don't typically scale in unison.
-So most system designs decouple the two, with local storage in an AI compute node designed to be large and fast enough to feed the algorithm.
+So, most system designs decouple the two, with local storage in an AI compute node designed to be large and fast enough to feed the algorithm.

-Popular infrastructure for machine learning, AI use cases
+Popular infrastructure for ML and AI uses

-• computer vision such as image classification, object detection (in either images or videos), image segmentation and image restoration;
+• Computer vision such as image classification, object detection (in either images or videos), image segmentation and image restoration.

-• speech and natural language processing, speech recognition and language translation;
+• Speech and natural language processing, speech recognition and language translation.

-• recommendation systems that provide ratings and suggested, personalized content or products based on prior user activity and references;
+• Recommendation systems that provide ratings and suggested, personalized content or products based on prior user activity and references.

-• content analysis, filtering and moderation; and
+• Content analysis, filtering and moderation.

-• pattern recognition and anomaly detection.
+• Pattern recognition and anomaly detection.

-• fraud analysis and automated trading systems for financial services companies;
+• Fraud analysis and automated trading systems for financial services companies.

-• online retail personalization and product recommendations;
+• Online retail personalization and product recommendations.

-• surveillance systems for physical security firms; and
+• Surveillance systems for physical security firms.

 System requirements and components